Recruiting now! Applications close 23 May 2025. Apply now

 Our program includes:

-- a fully funded learning course through Central Queensland University
+• a fully funded tertiary education through Central Queensland University

-- on the job mentoring and learning support
+• on the job clinical supervision and learning support

-- paid study leave and tutoring, if you need it.
+• paid study time and access to tutoring, if you need it.

 How to apply